tailoric/gimp-outline-layer/README.md

 # gimp-outline-layer
 A small gimp scheme script for quickly creating an outline for the current layer.
-This small script was mostly made by me to practice some Lisp/Scheme via gimp and also making a common task I do in gimp more convenient to do.
+This small script was mostly made by me to practice some Lisp/Scheme via GIMP and also making a common task I do in GIMP more convenient to do.

 # Installation
 Download the `script-fu-outline.scm` file from [the release page](https://github.com/tailoric/gimp-outline-layer/releases)